exakat/php-dictionary/dictionary.rst

 `Documentation <https://www.php.net/manual/en/control-structures.switch.php>`__

-Related : :ref:`Switch <switch>`, :ref:`Match <match>`, :ref:`case <case>`
+Related : :ref:`Switch <switch>`, :ref:`Match <match>`, :ref:`Case <case>`

 .. _default-parameter:

 Default Parameter
 -----------------

-Functions may define a default value for parameters.
+Methods may define a default value for parameters.
 That way the parameter may be omitted during the call, and this value will be used.

 The default value may be a static expression, and, since PHP 8.1, also include new expression.